jliujack/yellowcake/content/posts/2021-08-16-debt-collection-how-to-get-your-money-back-legally-in-china.md

 ---
 When doing business with a Chinese counter party, you may encounter the following situations:

-\- You have shipped goods to your Chinese purchaser, however, your Chinese purchaser refused to pay the final payment?
+*\- You have shipped goods to your Chinese purchaser, however, your Chinese purchaser refused to pay the final payment.*

-\- You have placed an order with your Chinese supplier, however, your Chinese supplier refused to deliver the goods after the receipt of the first payment?
-Under such situation, you just want to get the first payment back from your Chinese supplier?
+*\- You have placed an order with your Chinese supplier, however, your Chinese supplier refused to deliver the goods after the receipt of the first payment.
+Under such situation, you just want to get the first payment back from your Chinese supplier.*

-You have placed an order with your Chinese supplier, however, your Chinese supplier refused to deliver the goods after the receipt of the first payment?
-Under such situation, you just want to get the first payment back from your Chinese supplier?
+As you can see, debt collection is common in the international trade.
+Debt collection generally refers to collecting the payment from the counter party according to the laws and/or agreements.
+You might be worried about being outside of China, how you can collect the money owed to you in China.
+Well, we would like to briefly address your concerns in this article.

 **I. Prevention**

-Before we start to introduce the ways to collect the debts from China, we would like to introduce some prevention measures to protect your business in China.
-Moreover, these measures will help you collect the debts (if any) from China later.
+Before we start to introduce ways to collect debt from China, we would like to introduce some prevention measures to protect your business in China.
+Moreover, these measures will help you collect debts (if any) from China later.

-1.Due diligence on your Chinese partner before the deal
+**1.Due diligence on your Chinese partner before the deal**

 Before doing business in China, it is important to check the registered information and qualification of the counter party.
 You cannot judge your potential partners only by their introductions, website, business card, even this potential partner might also be introduced by your broker.